blithersoup/elo-server/README.md

 # elo-server
 This project is the backend for elo leagues, a website for creating elo ranked leagues.
-As the frontend is a work in progress, the webiste is not yet publicly available.
+As the frontend is a work in progress, the website is not yet publicly available.

 ## Technology Stack
 * PostgreSQL